Orchestra

 Prague Summer Nights’ 2026 Orchestra Program offers advanced orchestral players an immersive month of rehearsals, coachings, and performances in some of the Czech Republic’s most celebrated venues, including Smetana Hall, the Estates Theatre, and the Rudolfinum.
 Members of the 2026 Orchestra will perform in three major symphonic performances, take part in an intensive chamber music program, participate in a chamber-opera production of Puccini’s Suor Angelica, and accompany fully staged performances of Mozart’s Die Zauberflöte and Don Giovanni in the historic Estates Theatre, the only theater still standing where Mozart conducted, and where he led the premiere of Don Giovanni in 1787.
 Throughout the opening weeks of the festival, musicians work closely with PSN’s faculty, guest conductors, and players from leading Prague orchestras through rehearsals, sectionals, and masterclasses.

-PSN welcomes back returning faculty and guest artists, including Artistic Director John Nardolillo, conductors Michelle Di Russo and Sahar Nouri, violinists Amy Oshiro of The Philadelphia Orchestra and Borika van den Booren of the Concertgebouw Orchestra, clarinetist Ricardo Morales of The Philadelphia Orchestra, violist Dominik Trávníček of the Czech Philharmonic, trumpeter Ladislav Kozderka of the Prague Philharmonia, and cellist Eduard Šístek of the Czech Philharmonic.
+PSN welcomes back returning faculty and guest artists, including Artistic Director John Nardolillo, conductors Louis Langrée, Sahar Nouri and Michelle Di Russo, violinists Amy Oshiro of The Philadelphia Orchestra and Borika van den Booren of the Concertgebouw Orchestra, clarinetist Ricardo Morales of The Philadelphia Orchestra, violist Dominik Trávníček of the Czech Philharmonic, trumpeter Ladislav Kozderka of the Prague Philharmonia, and cellist Eduard Šístek of the Czech Philharmonic.

-This season’s repertoire includes Brahms’s Symphony No. 2, Schumann’s Symphony No. 4 in Mahler’s orchestration, Sibelius’s Violin Concerto, and Dvořák’s Symphony No. 9 “From the New World” performed side-by-side with members of major European orchestras.
+This season’s repertoire includes Brahms’s Symphony No. 2, Schumann’s Symphony No. 4, Sibelius’s Violin Concerto, Rachmaninoff’s Piano Concerto No. 2 in C minor, Op.
+18 and Dvořák’s Symphony No. 9 “From the New World” performed side-by-side with members of major European orchestras.

 Program Highlights 2026